Addicticks/httpsupload/README.md

 If the file being uploaded is large this means that Java will try to buffer all of the file in memory.
 This class avoids this by streaming the file contents to the server and therefore allows infinitely large files to be uploaded without causing an out-of-memory error in the JVM.
+(this feature does not apply when uploading from a stream rather than physical file)

 * Support for explicitly setting network proxy.
 This is implemented without the use of global system properties, so can be used without affecting other classes